colder-is-better/qboxes/README.md

 # Happy qboxes
-This is a very simple BASH script for managing QEMU/KVM VMs.
+This is a simple BASH script for managing QEMU/KVM VMs.
 Currently, `qboxes` can:

 * define a new VM, with no guest OS
 * clone a template VM into one or more new VMs